nguyenllpsych/os-culture/README.md

-# os-culture
-Open science practices in cultural psychology
+# Open science practices in ethnic minority and cultural psychology